splunk/observability-workshop/docs/victorops/vo_integrations.md

 === "Input"

     ```text
-    terraform workspace new Workshop
+    terraform workspace new VictorOps
     ```

 === "Output"

     ```text
-    Created and switched to workspace "Workshop"!
+    Created and switched to workspace "VictorOps"!

     You're now on a new, empty workspace.
 Workspaces isolate their state,
     so if you run "terraform plan" Terraform will not see any existing state